nderemacle/deep_learning/README.md

 # deep_learning

-The aim of this project is to build a deep learning framework accelerating the development and the deployment of deep learning architecture.
+The aim of this project is to build a deep learning framework based on tensorflow to accelerate the development and the deployment of deep learning architecture.

-It is a recently start project that's why the development is most on the code abstraction level.